 After you register for a personal account at RemoteHub, you need to create a dedicated page for your nonprofit organization.
 It’s a fairly straightforward process.
 Simply go to “Create a Page for Nonprofit Organization” and fill in the relevant information for each field.

-Then you can add more information on your nonprofit organization page after it’s created, such as your cover picture, company photo, headline, and description.
-The more information you provide, the more chances you’ll have that potential volunteers will become interested in applying for your volunteer opportunities.
+Then you can add more information to your nonprofit organization page after it’s created, such as your cover picture, company photo, headline, and description.
+The more information you provide, the more chances you’ll have that potential volunteer will become interested in applying for your volunteer opportunities.

 Step Two: Post volunteer projects